top of page

 Yes.
 All therapy and consultation services are available via secure telehealth platforms.
 This allows clients to access care conveniently from the comfort of their own homes while maintaining confidentiality and quality of service.

-How do I know if I need an assessment or therapy?
+How do I know if I need therapy?

 What is EMDR, and is it right for me?